-Edwards Deming was a prominent consultant, teacher, and author on the subject of Quality.
-Deming has published more than 200 works, including well-known books Quality, Productivity and Competitive Position and Out of the crisis.
-Deming developed 14 points for managing.
+Edwards Deming was a prominent consultant, teacher, and author on the subject of Quality Management.
+Deming has published more than 200 works, including well-known books "Quality, Productivity and Competitive Position" and "Out of the Crisis".

-If Japan Can Why Can’t We?
+If Japan can Why can't we?

-If Japan can… Why can’t we? was an American television episode broadcast by NBC News.
-This was as part of the television show “NBC White Paper” on June 24, 1980, credited with beginning the Quality Revolution and introducing the methods of W. Edwards Deming to American managers.
+This was an American television episode broadcast by NBC News.
+This was part of the television show NBC White Paper on June 24, 1980.
+This TV documentary is credited with beginning the Quality Revolution in America and introducing the methods of W. Edwards Deming to American managers.

-The Deming Cycle
+The Deming Cycle - PDCA

 The Deming System of Profound Knowledge